jakebeamish/CTFL/Test condition.md

   - test requirement
   - test conditions
 ---
-A testable aspect of a component or system identified as a basis for [[Testing|testing]].
+A testable aspect of a component or system identified as a basis for [testing](Testing.md).

 Reference: After ISO 29119-1